clojuredocs/guides/articles/language/core_overview.md

 ;; ⇒ ([2 5])
 ```

-:while evaluates the body until a non-true value is reached.
-Note that the rightmost collection is fully bound to y before a non-true value of (< x 2) is reached.
-This demonstrates the order of the comprehension.
+`:while` evaluates the body until a falsy value is reached.
+Note that the rightmost collection is fully bound to y before a falsy value of `(< x 2)` is reached.
+This demonstrates the order of the comprehension:

 ``` clojure
 (for [x [1 2 3] y [4 5 6]